tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

+{% docs event_id %}

+The natural key of an event.
+This will join back to the source models.

+{% enddocs %}

 {% docs dim_latest_product_tier_id %}

 The unique identifier of the ultimate parent namespace's latest product tier, easily joined to `dim_product_tier`